-The Brussels griffon is a compact and sturdy dog that is often considered to possess a human-like facial expression.
+The Brussels griffon, a compact and sturdy dog, dates back to 1800s Belgium; it is often described as having a human-like facial expression.
 Lively and alert, the Brussels griffon is a pleasure to know.
-Dogs of this breed are joyful and loyal companions that, with proper care and training, can become excellent family dogs.
+They can be mischievous while playing, which is why they get a reputation for being natural entertainers.
+Dogs of this breed are joyful and loyal companions that do best with adults or families with older children.
 The breed is also known as the griffon bruxellois and may simply be called griffs.

-- Coat and Color: Smooth coat or rough coat in red, black and tan, solid black, or belge (black and reddish brown mixed)
+Coat and Colors: Smooth coat or rough coat in red, black and tan, solid black, or belge (mix of black and reddish brown)

 Characteristics of the Brussels Griffon

 |Tendency to Bark||Medium|

 Click Play to Learn More About the Scene Stealing Brussels Griffon